Guggenheim Capital LLC Sells 3,255 Shares of Juniper Networks, Inc. (NYSE:JNPR)

 Juniper Networks Announces Dividend

 The firm also recently declared a quarterly dividend, which will be paid on Friday, December 22nd.
-Shareholders of record on Friday, December 1st will be paid a $0.22 dividend.
+Investors of record on Friday, December 1st will be issued a $0.22 dividend.
 The ex-dividend date is Thursday, November 30th.
-This represents a $0.88 annualized dividend and a yield of 3.20%.
+This represents a $0.88 dividend on an annualized basis and a yield of 3.20%.
 Juniper Networks’s payout ratio is 78.57%.

-A number of brokerages have weighed in on JNPR.
-Needham & Company LLC reaffirmed a “buy” rating and set a $33.00 target price on shares of Juniper Networks in a research note on Friday, October 27th.
-Morgan Stanley dropped their target price on Juniper Networks from $28.00 to $27.00 and set an “underweight” rating on the stock in a report on Friday, October 27th.
-UBS Group reduced their price target on Juniper Networks from $34.00 to $28.00 and set a “neutral” rating for the company in a report on Friday, October 27th.
-JPMorgan Chase & Co. cut shares of Juniper Networks from an “overweight” rating to a “neutral” rating and dropped their price target for the stock from $32.00 to $29.00 in a research note on Monday, October 9th.
-Finally, StockNews.com lowered shares of Juniper Networks from a “buy” rating to a “hold” rating in a research note on Thursday, November 9th.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $33.00.
+A number of research firms have recently weighed in on JNPR.
+Morgan Stanley lowered their price objective on Juniper Networks from $28.00 to $27.00 and set an “underweight” rating for the company in a research report on Friday, October 27th.
+JPMorgan Chase & Co. lowered Juniper Networks from an “overweight” rating to a “neutral” rating and dropped their price target for the stock from $32.00 to $29.00 in a research note on Monday, October 9th.
+StockNews.com cut shares of Juniper Networks from a “buy” rating to a “hold” rating in a research note on Thursday, November 9th.
+Needham & Company LLC restated a “buy” rating and set a $33.00 price target on shares of Juniper Networks in a research note on Friday, October 27th.
+Finally, UBS Group dropped their price objective on shares of Juniper Networks from $34.00 to $28.00 and set a “neutral” rating on the stock in a report on Friday, October 27th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $33.00.

-In other Juniper Networks news, Director Anne Delsanto sold 900 shares of Juniper Networks stock in a transaction on Friday, September 1st.
+In other news, Director Anne Delsanto sold 900 shares of the company’s stock in a transaction that occurred on Friday, September 1st.
+The stock was sold at an average price of $29.22, for a total transaction of $26,298.00.
+Following the completion of the transaction, the director now directly owns 28,343 shares of the company’s stock, valued at approximately $828,182.46.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+In related news, Director Anne Delsanto sold 900 shares of the business’s stock in a transaction on Friday, September 1st.
 The shares were sold at an average price of $29.22, for a total value of $26,298.00.
-Following the sale, the director now directly owns 28,343 shares in the company, valued at approximately $828,182.46.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-In related news, CFO Kenneth Bradley Miller sold 15,000 shares of the business’s stock in a transaction on Wednesday, November 15th.
-The shares were sold at an average price of $27.72, for a total value of $415,800.00.
-Following the sale, the chief financial officer now owns 30,000 shares in the company, valued at $831,600.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Anne Delsanto sold 900 shares of the business’s stock in a transaction that occurred on Friday, September 1st.
-The stock was sold at an average price of $29.22, for a total value of $26,298.00.
-Following the sale, the director now directly owns 28,343 shares in the company, valued at $828,182.46.
+Following the completion of the sale, the director now owns 28,343 shares of the company’s stock, valued at approximately $828,182.46.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CFO Kenneth Bradley Miller sold 15,000 shares of Juniper Networks stock in a transaction dated Wednesday, November 15th.
+The shares were sold at an average price of $27.72, for a total transaction of $415,800.00.
+Following the completion of the sale, the chief financial officer now owns 30,000 shares in the company, valued at approximately $831,600.
 The disclosure for this sale can be found here.
-Insiders sold a total of 39,924 shares of company stock valued at $1,091,136 in the last three months.
-1.29% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders have sold 39,924 shares of company stock worth $1,091,136.
+1.29% of the stock is owned by corporate insiders.

 Juniper Networks Company Profile